Only 37% of financial services providers are tracking their Net Promoter Score (NPS), and it shows.

 Closing the loop involves addressing your customers’ needs directly.
 This is rarely a one-size-fits-all approach in banking, and it’s best to be prepared to cater to unique concerns with a unique solution.
 If you can, close the loop with detractors within 48 hours for the best results for customer retention.
 Close the loop with your NPS promoters too to take advantage of referral and upsell opportunities—but you can take a little longer to follow up with this segment.

 Optimization refers to the process of setting targets for your NPS growth.
 Our research has shown that companies that set these kinds of targets grow twice as fast as those that don’t.
-Take the time to optimize your strategy by setting goals and actively monitoring your progress towards achieving them.
+Take the time to optimize your strategy by setting goals and actively monitoring your progress toward achieving them.

 Step 3: Monetize and Grow